UKCloud/documentation/articles/cloud-storage/cs-gs.md

 Amazon's S3 API.

 This Getting Started Guide covers the tasks you need to perform to get Cloud Storage up and running in your environment.
-It also looks at common use cases for API‑based object storage within web applications and provides information about some command-line tools that you can use to interact with the storage APIs.
+It also looks at common use cases for API‑based object storage within web applications and provides information about some command-line tools that you can use to interact with the storage API.

 ### Intended audience